 Outside of these areas, vast swathes of wilderness persist, forming an essential refuge for many otherwise-endangered species of wildlife.
 Bears, wolves and many other species survive here in impressive numbers.
 Russia is even home to the critically-endangered Siberian tiger, which clings on with a population of just 500 or so individuals.

 The northern forest, which represents over 20% of the world’s forested land, is considered one of the most environmentally significant areas in the world.
-For this reason Russia is often known as the “lungs of Europe”, helping to filter pollution from the atmosphere and trap away an estimated 1.5 billion tonnes of climate-adjusting carbon dioxide per annum.
+For this reason, Russia is often known as the “lungs of Europe”, helping to filter pollution from the atmosphere and trap away an estimated 1.5 billion tonnes of climate-adjusting carbon dioxide per annum.

-It should come as no surprise that Russia also benefits from a wealth of natural resources in the form of oil, gas and metal, not to mention timber, which represent an essential part of the current Russian economy.
+It should come as no surprise that Russia also benefits from a wealth of natural resources in the form of oil, gas and metal, not to mention timber, which represents an essential part of the current Russian economy.

 Russia has been formed over successive generations as ever more land has been conglomerated under its mantle.
 Today, Russia represents a huge patchwork of different cultures and languages.
 Ethnographers claim that traditional ethnic groups in Russia number some 160 different identities, and make up over 80% of the population.
-Particularly in rural areas, therefore, significant diversity can be found among the languages, cultures and traditional cuisine of Russia.
+Particularly in rural areas, therefore, significant diversity can be found in the languages, cultures and traditional cuisine of Russia.

 Russians as a whole are considered quite reserved and formal until they truly get to know you.
-It is common to dress up in business-attire when being invited for dinner at a Russian’s home, for example.
+It is common to dress up in business attire when being invited for dinner at a Russian’s home, for example.
 It is also characteristic of Russia that few smiles should be expected from strangers – even in customer-facing business roles.
 Instead, genuine smiles are reserved more for family and close friends.
-Don’t take this personally; Russians are far from cold and emotionless as some people have claimed; instead you’ll just need to put more effort into getting to know them.
+Don’t take this personally; Russians are far from cold and emotionless as some people have claimed; instead, you’ll just need to put more effort into getting to know them.